7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Resource-Manager.md

 #### Resource Groups

 Resource Groups are containers that hold related resources (a group of Virtual Machines) for an Azure solution from a Resource Provider - Microsoft.Compute
+- Resource can only exist in one group
+- Cannot be renamed
+- Can contain varying types of resources and from different regions
+- Can interact with each other

+Considerations:
+- Shared lifecycle
+- Scope
+- Interactions

 #### Resource Provider